 - Select the issue type for which you want the new relationship to be available for use.
 The Issue Type's configuration will display to the right.

 - On the Definition tab, the Included Relationships section will display all available, defined relationships in the project.
 Right-click on the relationship type and select Include.
-You can change this at any time to Exclude.
+You can change this to Exclude at any time.